Murder of Fanny Adams: Legacy

-Fanny was buried in Alton cemetery.
+Fanny was buried in Alton Cemetery.
 Her headstone was erected by voluntary subscription.

-In 1869, new rations of tinned mutton were introduced for British seamen.
-They were unimpressed by it and suggested it might be the butchered remains of Fanny Adams.
-"Fanny Adams" became slang for mediocre mutton, stew, scarce leftovers and then anything worthless.
-"Fanny" was also slang for the large tins the mutton was delivered in, and by extension other mess tins or cooking pots.

-By the mid-20th century, "sweet Fanny Adams" had become a common minced oath or euphemistic alternative for the phrase "sweet fuck all."
+In 1869, new supplies of tinned mutton were introduced for British seamen.
+They were unimpressed with the meat and joked that it might be the butchered remains of Fanny Adams.
+"Fanny Adams" subsequently became slang for mediocre mutton, stew, scarce leftovers, and anything considered worthless.
+"Fanny" also became slang for the large tins in which the mutton was delivered and by extension for other mess tins or cooking pots.
+By the mid-20th century, "sweet Fanny Adams" had become a common minced oath or euphemistic alternative to the phrase "sweet fuck all."